The Shandong Blog

 Fire Dragon Shandong maple, Purpleblow maples.
 Acer truncatum, Shantung maple.

 Rare Texas fog in spring 2009 in the garden that is started in 2004 and now full of maples, including mother ‘Fire Dragon’ TM in the top center with a Yasemin below.
 There’s also a Crimson Queen, Paperbark maple, Shindeshojo and Aratama Japanese maples in with my Japanese azalea collection.
-Scott and I are challenged keeping up with the demands of growing and selling our increasingly popular trees as the financial collapse in 2008 didn’t slow us down much.
+Scott and I are challenged keeping up with the demands of growing and selling our increasingly popular trees as the financial collapse in 2008 didn’t slow us down.
 We still deal wholesale and retail and are bringing in specimens from Oregon, bare root from New Zealand, and grafting 5,000 of our own each year.
 There are over 18,000 maples and azaleas in production in hundreds of varieties.
 I grew many different species from natives to ground covers to azaleas from the beginning but in 2008 it changes to all maples.

 Acer truncatum, Shantung maples dug and potted in the August heat at Metro Maples in 2008.
 Shandong maple is indestructible.
 Keith Johansson and Scott Hubble.